ANTARUXA/stickers-blender/README.md

 ### Specific image selection (Multi-pose sticker)

-The attribute `frame_actual` provides the artist with the ability to select one image from the *image sequence* and use it as a `pose`, without the image sequence being linked by the current frame of the scene.
+The custom property `active_frame` provides the artist with the ability to select one image from the *image sequence* and use it as a `pose`, without the image sequence being linked by the current frame of the scene.

+It is possible to consult how many frames are there checking `frame_count` custom readonly property

-By setting this attribute to any valid number for the image sequence, the `sticker` will render the selected image.
+By setting this property to any valid number for the image sequence, the `sticker` will render the selected image.